-- (a) A person who engages in lobbying must register with the city secretary if, with respect to any client, the person engages in lobbying activities for compensation. - (b) The following persons are not required to register under subsection (a): - (1) Media outlets.
+- (a) A person who engages in lobbying must register with the city secretary if, with respect to any client, the person engages in lobbying activities for compensation.
+City officials shall not engage in discussions with any lobbyists who terminated City service within two years of such discussions. - (b) The following persons are not required to register under subsection (a): - (1) Media outlets.
 A person who owns, publishes or is employed by: - (A) a newspaper; - (B) any other regularly published periodical; - (C) a radio station; - (D) a television station; - (E) a wire service; or - (F) any other bona fide news medium that in the ordinary course of business disseminates news, opinions, or paid advertisements that directly or indirectly oppose or promote municipal questions to seek to influence official action relating thereto, if the person does not engage in other activities that require registration under Part E. This subsection does not exempt the news media or a person whose relation to the news media is only incidental to a lobbying effort or if a position taken or advocated by a media outlet directly impacts, affects, or seeks to influence a municipal question in which the media outlet has a direct or indirect economic interest. - (2) Mobilizing entity constituents.
 A person whose only lobbying activity is to encourage or solicit the members, employees, or owners (including shareholders) of an entity by whom the person is compensated to communicate directly with one or more city officials to influence municipal questions.
-This exception is intended to apply to neighborhood and other similar not-for-profit organizations. - (3) Governmental entities.
+This exception is intended to apply to neighborhood and other similar not-for-profit organizations.

+- (3) Governmental entities.
 Governmental entities and their officers and employees, provided the communications relate solely to subjects of governmental interest concerning the respective governmental bodies and the city. - (4) Unknown municipal questions.
 A person who does not know and has no reason to know that a municipal question is pending at the time of contact with a city official. - (5) Dispute resolution.
 An attorney or other person whose contact with a city official is made solely as part of resolving a dispute with the city, provided that the contact is solely with city officials who do not vote on or have final authority over any municipal question involved and so long as such an attorney complies with Rule 4.02 of the Texas Disciplinary Rules of Professional Conduct, as amended.